Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 **Auto Loader** is when you have data landing in cloud storage continuously or in upredictable intervals.
 Instead of scheduling periodic scans of the entiredirectofy, Auto Loader will automatically pick up an process just the new data as it arrives, making the ingestion mprocess more timely and cost-effective.

+**DLT** Delta Live Tables in Databricks provide structured streaming capabilities, which allow data to be continuosly ingested, processed and written to Delta tables.
+When you query a DLT in a notebook that is not attached to a DLT pipeline, you are querying the table as it is at that moment, no the live streaming version.
+When you are querying a DLT outside of the pipeline, you are essentially querying the current state of the Delta table.
+Whether the table was defined as batch or streaming doesnt´ influence this fact.

 #### A data engineer is creating a live streaming table to be used by other members of their team.
 They want to indicate that the table contains silver quality data.